FreedomOnes82/MagicPropsBlazorComponents/ReadMeDetails/RichEditor/RichEditor.md

 **Rich Editor**
 **Demo Images**:
-Here is a few demonstrative image that offer you a comprehensive overview of our rich editor component.
+Here is a demonstrative image that offer you a comprehensive overview of our rich editor component.
 ![Rich Editor Sample](RichEditorSample.png)

 **Introduction**: